systemd/systemd/docs/ENVIRONMENT.md

   paths.
 Only "real" file systems and directories that only contain "real" file systems as submounts should be used.
 Do not specify API file systems such as `/proc/` or `/sys/` here, or hierarchies that have them as submounts.
 In particular, do not specify the root directory `/` here.
+Similarly, `$SYSTEMD_CONFEXT_HIERARCHIES` works for confext images and supports the systemd-confext multi-call functionality of sysext.

 `systemd-tmpfiles`: